Turn your leads into revenue: start with better lead capture forms

 How many fields should my lead capture form have?

-For first contact, keep it between 3–5 fields.
-More fields = fewer completions.
-Gather extra info later through progressive profiling.
+For first contact, keep it between 3 and 5 fields.
+More fields usually result in fewer completions.

-It’s collecting information over multiple interactions instead of all at once.
-This reduces friction, improves trust, and increases completion rates.
+It is collecting information over multiple interactions instead of all at once.
+This reduces friction and improves trust.

 How fast should I follow up after a form submission?